Universally Typical Sets for Ergodic Sources of Multidimensional Data: INTRODUCTION

-An entropy-typical set is defined as a set of nearly full measure consisting of output sequences the negative log-probability of which is close to the entropy of the source distribution.
-The scope of this definition is revealed by the asymptotic equipartition property (AEP), which is present for a large class of processes~\cite {McMillan:1953,Breiman:1957,AlgoetCover:88,OrWe83,Bj:04}.
-The AEP was introduced by McMillan~\cite{McMillan:1953} as the convergence in probability of the sequence $-\tfrac{1}{n}\log \mu (x_{1}^{n})$ to a constant $h$, namely the entropy rate of the process as introduced by Shannon~\cite{ShannonOriginal}.
-Roughly speaking it implies that the output sequences of a random process are typically confined to a `small' set $T_{n}$ of events which have all approximately the same probability of being realized, in contrast to the much larger set of all possible output sequences.
-This means that individual outcomes with much higher or smaller probability than $e^{-nh}$ will rarely be observed.
-In particular, for stationary ergodic processes the AEP is guaranteed by the Shannon-McMillan-Breiman (SMB) theorem~\cite{McMillan:1953,Breiman:1957}.
-By the AEP, the entropy-typical sets have total probability close to one, and their cardinality is fairly minimal among all sets with the latter property.
+Roughly speaking, the AEP implies that the output sequences of a random process are typically confined to a `small' set of events which have all approximately the same probability of being realized, in contrast to the much larger set of all possible output sequences.
+This means that individual outcomes with much higher or smaller probability than $e^{-n h}$ will rarely be observed.
+By the AEP, the entropy-typical sets have total probability close to one and their cardinality is fairly minimal among all sets with this property.
 This way, entropy-typical sets provide an important theoretical framework for communication theory.
 Lossless source coding is a type of algorithm which performs data compression while ensuring that the exact reconstruction of the original data is possible from the compressed data.
-Lossless data compression can be achieved by encoding the typical set of a stochastic source with fixed length block codes of length $nh$.
-By the AEP, this length $nh$ is also the average length needed, cf.~\cite{Shields96}.
-Hence compression at an asymptotic rate given by the entropy rate is possible.
-This is optimal in view of Shannon's source coding theorem~\cite {ShannonOriginal, CoverThomas}.
+Lossless data compression can be achieved by encoding the typical set of a stochastic source with fixed length block codes of length $n h$.
+By the AEP, this length $n h$ is also the average length needed.
+Hence compression at an asymptotic rate equal to the entropy rate is possible.
+This rate is optimal, in view of Shannon's source coding theorem~\cite{ShannonOriginal}.